 NOTIFICATION AND ADVERTISING

-All public open approaches
+All public approaches to

 You can also subscribe

 suggest that you do not rely entirely on the NAFC tender notification service

 service provider or email program.

-Alternatively you may be
+Alternatively, you may

 be able to set up your favourite internet search engine to keep checking for

 changes to this page.